CarlaBuongiorno/OceanThrills/testing.md

 The accessibility of the website was evaluated using the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/).
 The colour contrast of the initial blue shade background against the white text was reported as a fail, as a result the current shade of blue was chosen instead.

 ## JSHint
 The JavaScript of the website was validated using [JSHint](https://jshint.com/).
+The validator brings up a few warnings that say "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (marker, currentInfoWindow)"

+I have not yet resolved these warnings.
+The code functions as I intended and I have not been able to refactor this in a satisfactory way.
+This is something I will dive further into at a later date when there are no time constraints.

 ## Performance
 The overall performance of the website was evaluated using:-